-There is perhaps no more recognisable Roman structure in the world than the Colosseum, where early Christians were thrown to the lions, and gladiators battled to the sound of crowds baying for blood.
+There is perhaps no more recognizable Roman structure in the world than the Colosseum, where early Christians were thrown to the lions, and gladiators battled to the sound of crowds baying for blood.

 People talk about the place holding a great sense of history and the smell of fear – on the occasions I’ve visited I’ve largely just noticed people posing with “centurions” and reliving scenes from Ridley Scott’s Gladiator.

-The structure however is just boggling, made all the more astounding given the fact that it has been standing in Rome since 80AD.
+The structure, however, is just boggling, made all the more astounding given the fact that it has been standing in Rome since 80AD.
 Nearly two thousand years in fact.
-It is the largest amphitheatre that the Roman Empire built, and has to be seen to be believed.
+It is the largest amphitheater that the Roman Empire built, and has to be seen to be believed.

 Visiting the Colosseum is a must for a first time visit to Rome, but be aware that there is a timed entry system, with myriad ticketing options.
 It can be a bit overwhelming, so I’ve written a detailed guide to visiting the Colosseum to help you out.

 5. The Roman Forum

 Right next door to the Colosseum, and included with the Colosseum ticket, is the Roman Forum.
 This was the heart of the Roman Empire, and was the place where the politics and business of the empire took place.